Intout/Swift-Calculator/README.md

 # Swift-Calculator
-Code is based on Apple's -current- calculator and just for educational purposes to mostly to beginers as me (right now).
+Code is based on Apple's -current- calculator and just for educational purposes to mostly to beginners as me (right now).

 Only missig thinks are Home screen Haptic Touch feedback and swipe to delete last entered input on-display.